PGBSean/pgbs-custom/README.md

+### **This EFI is for educational purposes and is not be affiliated with Apple, ASRock, AMD or Microsoft.
+You should not ask for help in any forums, servers as it is violating the rules of the community.**
+#

 # pgbs's custom

 This repo lets you download your OpenCore EFI for my current build.

-WARNING ⚠️: I  do not responsible for lost personal data, or malfunction hard drive. **You are doing this at your own RISK.**
+WARNING ⚠️: I  do not responsible for lost personal data, or damage personal property. **You are doing this at your own RISK.**

-**Starting in v0.4, security features like SecureBootModel, Vault, ApECID will be included in the v0.4 release.
-Bugs might expected, so be sure to report them in the GitHub's Issues tab!**

 ## Screenshot
 ![image](https://github.com/PGBSean/pgbs-custom/assets/97381104/134cdba8-f437-4358-8fe8-5aa18c4f4d0e)